tylerebowers/Schwab-API-Python/docs/orders.md

 # Placing Orders
 After making a client object i.e. `client = schwabdev.Client(...)` we can place orders using the `client.order_place(...)` method.
+### Notes:
+* Orders are currently only supported for equities and options.
 ### Place an order
 > Syntax: `client.order_place(account_hash, order)`
 > * Param account_hash(str): account hash to get place order on.